phaustin/quantecon-example/book/docs/numba.md

 -   So the strategy of Numba and other JIT compilers is to wait until this moment, and *then* compile the function.

-That\'s why it is called \"just-in-time\" compilation.
+That's why it is called \"just-in-time\" compilation.

 Note that, if you make the call `qm(0.5, 10)` and then follow it with `qm(0.9, 20)`, compilation only takes place on the first call.